Career Timeline of Urban Meyer: Major Achievements and Milestones

 2005: First Season at Florida

-In 2005, Urban Meyer's first season at Florida resulted in a 9-3 record and an Outback Bowl victory against Iowa.
+In 2005, Urban Meyer's first season at Florida, the Gators finished the season 9-3 and won the Outback Bowl against Iowa.

 In 2006, Urban Meyer coached the Florida Gators to a BCS National Championship Game victory.

-In 2007, the Gators managed a 9–3 regular season record, including blowout wins over rivals Tennessee and FSU, but once again losing to Auburn.
+In 2007, the Gators managed a 9–3 regular season record, but lost to Auburn.

 On January 1, 2008, the Gators lost the Capital One Bowl to Michigan 41–35.

-December 6, 2008: Victory over Alabama in SEC Championship
+December 6, 2008: SEC Title Game Victory over Alabama

-On December 6, 2008, Meyer led the Gators to a 31–20 victory over then top-ranked Alabama in the SEC title game.
-Leading in time of possession, rushing yards, and passing yards, the Gators rallied from behind after a third-quarter deficit to score two touchdowns and hold Alabama scoreless in the fourth quarter.
+On December 6, 2008, Urban Meyer led the Florida Gators to a 31–20 victory over the top-ranked Alabama in the SEC title game.
+The Gators rallied from behind after a third-quarter deficit to score two touchdowns and hold Alabama scoreless in the fourth quarter.

-In 2008, Urban Meyer led the Florida Gators to another BCS National Championship Game victory.
+In 2008, Urban Meyer coached the Florida Gators to a second BCS National Championship Game victory.

 According to a July 2009 newspaper report, Urban Meyer insisted he would never leave Florida for Notre Dame.